apache/fury-site/docs/object-serialization/java/troubleshooting.md

 ### JDK25+ access errors

-On JDK25+, if an error names `java.base/java.lang.invoke`, open `java.lang.invoke` to Fory.
-Use `ALL-UNNAMED` when Fory is on the classpath:
+On JDK25+, opening `java.lang.invoke` to Fory core is not required, but is recommended.
+Add the opening if an error names `java.base/java.lang.invoke`, or when Unsafe access is disabled or unavailable, including with `--sun-misc-unsafe-memory-access=deny`.
+Use `ALL-UNNAMED` when Fory is on the
+classpath:

 ```bash
 --add-opens=java.base/java.lang.invoke=ALL-UNNAMED